nisrulz/android-tips-tricks/Readme.md

     ```
 + **Output unit tests directly to the console** [[Ref Link]](https://medium.com/@cesarmcferreira/mastering-the-terminal-side-of-android-development-e7520466c521#.1cw4bto7f)

-  > A small neat trick so we can use to see Android unit tests logging results as they happen.
+  > A small neat trick to see Android unit tests logging results as they happen in the terminal.

   ```gradle
   android {